 Hemingway snorted, "I need a drink after that."

-He gulped the rest of his whisky down.
+He gulped the rest of his whiskey down.
 "You want advice to give your friends?
 Here's some:

 When writing a novel a writer should create living people; people not characters.